PowerGridModel/power-grid-model/docs/user_manual/dataset-terminology.md

 ## Data structures

+- **Dataset:** Either a single or a batch dataset.
-- **SingleDataset:** A data type storing input data (ie. all elements of all components) for a single scenario
+    - **SingleDataset:** A data type storing input data (ie. all elements of all components) for a single scenario.

-- **BatchDataset:** A data type storing update and or output data for one or more scenarios
+    - **BatchDataset:** A data type storing update and or output data for one or more scenarios.
+A batch dataset can be a sparse or dense one.

-- **Dataset:** Either a single or a batch dataset
+        - **SparseBatchDataset:**  Dictionaries with a one-dimensional numpy int32 array and a one-dimensional structured numpy.
+        - **DenseBatchDataset:** A dictionary where the keys are the component types and the values are two-dimensional structured numpy arrays.

 ### Type of Dataset